raspberrypilearning/physical-computing-with-python/distance.md

 ## Code

-To use the Ultrasonic distance sensor in Python, you need to know which GPIO pins the echo and trigger are connected to.
+To use the ultrasonic distance sensor in Python, you need to know which GPIO pins the echo and trigger are connected to.

 1. Open Python 3